 There are several types of animals that have been found to be susceptible to infection with mpox, including several species of rodents (e.g., rats, mice, hamsters, gerbils, squirrels, chipmunks, etc.), rabbits, hedgehogs, opossums, and non-human primates (e.g., monkeys).
 It is unknown which other species may be at risk of infection.
 Precautions should be taken to prevent exposure of any domestic or wild mammals to the virus.

-Animals with monkeypox have been observed with clinical signs such as cough, fever, eye infections, lack of appetite, difficulty breathing, and rash.
-Veterinarians that suspect an animal has been infected with monkeypox should call the Ontario Ministry of Agriculture Food and Rural Affairs at 1-877-424-1300 to discuss the need for testing and/or management plans.
+Animals with mpox have been observed with clinical signs such as cough, fever, eye infections, lack of appetite, difficulty breathing, and rash.
+Veterinarians that suspect an animal has been infected with mpox should call the Ontario Ministry of Agriculture Food and Rural Affairs at 1-877-424-1300 to discuss the need for testing and/or management plans.